pksilen/vitja-service/README.md

 # Vitja service

 TODO:
+- createUserAccount should return only id
+- getUserAccount filters should be a common object filter
 - Mongodb: make getEntitiesXXX to use select for update
 - test error cases
 - remove extra deletes from deleteXXX funcs